ericdequ/Sports/data/blog/Soccer/Formations/the_tactical_flexibility_of_the_3_4_3_formation.md

 ## The Tactical Flexibility of the 3-4-3 Formation

 The 3-4-3 formation isn't just a buzzword among modern football tacticians; it's a sophisticated approach that strikes a balance between defense and attack.
-Here we'll delve into how this formation can be a game-changer for teams, with a specific spotlight on the pivotal role of wingbacks.
+Here well delve into how this formation can be a game-changer for teams, with a specific spotlight on the pivotal role of wingbacks.

 ### Formation Breakdown: What is a 3-4-3?